 For many, a holiday to see the Northern Lights will be a once in a lifetime experience.
-With this in mind, choosing somewhere with the best chance of enjoying this incredible light show is of paramount importance.
+Choosing somewhere with the best chance of enjoying this incredible light show is of paramount importance.
 While no one can predict weather conditions, picking the best destinations to view the Aurora Borealis is much easier – and there are plenty of them.

 While bathing in Iceland’s oldest lake in the middle of the night might not be everybody’s cup of tea.
 Combining the northern light show and the reflections off the lake, could provide some great photographs.

-A popular photographer’s destination, combine the mountain landscape with the nightly light display, to produce that special shot.
+A popular photographer’s destination combines the mountain landscape with the nightly light display, to produce that special shot.
 Whether photography is your prime interest, or you just want to enjoy the light display, Iceland is awash with great viewing areas.
-Get pampered in luxurious 5-star Icelandic hotels complete with sauna and outside hot tubs, or organise your own itinerary and viewing areas.
+Get pampered in luxurious 5-star Icelandic hotels complete with sauna and outside hot tubs or organise your own itinerary and viewing areas.

 Norway also offers the opportunity to enjoy a Northern Lights cruising holiday.
 Cruise liners glide almost silently through the majestic fjords.
 While you party in the bars, lookouts will warn you when the light display begins.